Dylan-Eckert/CT100/courses/Setting up your dev environment.md

 ## Using your Terminal or Command Line
-When most people think of programming a picture of the terminal may pop in ther head.
+When most people think of programming a picture of the terminal may pop in there head.
 It has the potential to be an intimidating tool but as a developer you will discover that you will not be able to live with you, and you will also realize it's not difficult to use at all.

 **Open your console**.
 This is going to be a hands on exercise